JeromeGoodrich/httpeek/README.md

 ## Installation

-Clone the repo
+Clone the repo:

 `git clone http://github.com/Jgoodrich07/httpeek`

-You will need to have Leinegen installed.
+(You will need to have Leinegen installed)

 ###Setting up the database

-just run this `bin/create_db.sh`
-Once your databases are set-up you can  migrate them using the following commands

-For the test db: `lein with-profile test migrate`
-For the dev db: `lein migrate`

-In order to rollback the migrations it's the same command but `rollback` instead of migrate
+run `bin/create_db.sh`.
+The script will create the databases and run the necessary migrations

+If for some reason you need to rollback the migrations, use `lein rollback`.

-#Running HTTPeek
+###Running HTTPeek

-To run the server: `lein ring server` Server is configured to auto-reload To run the specs: `lein with-profile test spec -a`
+- To run the server: `lein ring server` Server is configured to auto-reload
+- To run the specs: `lein with-profile test spec -a`
+- To run the the job cleans up expired bins: `lein delete-expired`